top of page

 ree

 Some people grow up without much nurturance.
 Nurturance is a basic childhood psychological need.
-In order to develop into a healthy adult, children need to be nurtured—it’s part of the healthy attachment system.
+To develop into healthy adults, children need to be nurtured.
+This is part of the healthy attachment system.

-If the side of a child that longs to be soothed isn’t looked after, they can grow into adults who don’t know what nurturance is, what it feels like, or even that this missing part exists within them.
+If the side of a child that longs to be soothed isn’t looked after, they can grow into adults who don’t know what nurturance is.
+They may not understand what it feels like or even that this missing part exists within them.

 This is part of what you can discover with an attachment-based therapist: the missing emotional experience of being nurtured.
 It’s an important part of the work.